How To Make A Bacon Sandwich – Option 2Wiltshire Bacon Co

 Take out the grill pan and turn the bacon over.
 Again watch at all times its only about three minutes.
 Allow the bacon fat to turn golden brown and almost crispy.
 If you keep to this method the bacon itself will retain its moisture and have a slight shine.

 Place the bread on the grill pan-fat side up.
-Grill lightly, do not over brown, slightly crispy & golden brown,it only takes a couple of minutes and only on the one side.
+Grill lightly to get a slightly crispy & golden brown effect.
+It only takes a couple of minutes and only on the one side.
 Assemble now with the non-grilled side out, grilled side in.
 Enjoy!

 Bacon Sandwich Cooking Tips